 As a business, you need high quality data.
 There are many data providers in the cannabis industry, but as in all industries, all of those providers don’t offer the same level of quality in the information they collect and deliver to users.
 Also, they don’t all follow the same steps to ensure their data is compliant with current privacy and security laws.

 The Cannabiz Media License Database is different because the research team takes multiple steps to collect, verify, and cleanse the data users depend on to make critical business decisions and to grow their cannabis-related companies.

 Cannabiz Media employs a staff of professional researchers, many of whom have advanced degrees, who work with regulators to obtain this information.
 The researchers then scour multiple sources to add to this information in order to make it more valuable and actionable.

-You can schedule a demo to see the Cannabiz Media License Database in action and learn more about how the team ensures the data is accurate, relevant, complete, current, and understandable for you.
+Schedule a demo to see the Cannabiz Media License Database in action and learn more about how the team ensures the data is accurate, relevant, complete, current, and understandable for you and your business.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.